This post contains affiliate links; see my privacy policy for details.

 3.)
 You spend less on groceries, while keeping food out of landfills.

 Finally – refillable candles.
-Non-toxic, vegan, no petroleum based ingredients, really easy to make, and compostable packaging.
+Non-toxic, vegan, no petroleum based ingredients, really easy to make, and in compostable packaging.
+Plus they're made by a mother-daughter team in Canada.

-What more could you want for a cozy holiday gift?
+What more could you want for a cozy, guilt-free gift (for yourself or someone else)?

 Pela is famous for their compostable phone cases in tons of designs – they’ll break down into nothing but dirt within a year, including in the Lomi composter (also made by Pela).
 They recently added sunglasses, too, which aren’t compostable, but they are made with lower carbon emissions, less water, and less packaging than other brands.
 I've used all of these products for years and stand by the quality.